Riava93/merge-and-hack/README.md

 # HTML5 Game Jam Template!
-This is intended for games that can run without a server side but leverages node to help you run faster game simulations than you would probably get by trying to do everything in the browser with user interactions
+This is intended for games that can run without a server side but leverages node.js to help you run faster game simulations than you would probably get by trying to do everything in the browser with user interactions

+**NOTE**: This template uses Coffeescript and SASS preprocessors

 ## Getting Started